Defining Wealth as Well-Being

 Financial Capital: A Tool in Service of Well-Being

+Financial capital is a means, not an end.
 It represents the resources that support life—savings, investments, real assets, and liquidity—but its value is determined entirely by how it is used and what it serves.

 When aligned with clearly articulated values, financial capital creates stability, optionality, and the freedom to live intentionally.
-When disconnected from purpose, it often becomes a source of anxiety, excess, or short-term thinking.

 Used well, it becomes a quiet enabler of a life rooted in values and lived with intention.